dmbarbour/wikilon/docs/NetworkModel.md

 ## Handling Failure

-Messaging is not reliable in a physical system.
-Best effort delivery can improve reliability, but is still not perfect.
-Maybe we want to control latencies anyway.
-Additional failures may occur due to inconsistencies, e.g. divide-by-zero error.
+A physical network is unreliable.
+If we send a message then, even with acknowledgements, we cannot be absolutely certain it has arrived and that the other party knows that we know it has arrived.
+After a message arrives, it might be rejected for other reasons, such as causing divide-by-zero error.

-What happens next?
+What should happen next?

-The simple, easy to implement and understand option is to silently drop undelivered messages.

-One option is to silently drop our messages into the ether.
-This option is simple, easy to implement, and is perhaps the most realistic model of the network we can implement: we call our network unreliable, and our developers work around this limitation.
-RDP should handle an unreliable network well enough, e.g. due to its idempotent messages.

-it might be invalid - e.g. causing a type error or divide-by-zero or similar.
-In this case, it isn't always clear whom to blame.
-Messaging doesn't maintain a good model for responsibility.

-Thought: We might even want to leverage this, e.g. introduce some latency requirements when we're sending a message.
+* expand the failure
+* provide feedback

+Partial failure is difficult to handle.
+We can avoid this by similar means as transactional batching.
+Expand the failure by modeling a complete disconnection.
+Both current and pending batch is fully aborted.

+Providing a little feedback allows the sender to be responsive to changes in network conditions.
+This requires a field per outgoing message, such that we may call back using that field to provide context.
+Also, to guard any substructural properties, we will return the message to sender when we know it was not delivered.

+In some cases, we might never learn the true fate of a message.
+But, even in these cases, we can at least report a fate-unknown status.
+This way, we know what we don't know.
+We may also offer some investigative capabilities, i.e. so we may obtain feedback in case the fate is later discovered.

 ### Substructural Types

 I want unrestricted use of substructural types, both in messages and AVM state.
 This is useful to resist accidental violation of protocols or contracts.
-Duplication or destruction of linear values would only be achieveable through the effects model.
+Duplication or destruction of linear values would still be achievable through an effects model.
 Some annotations may support assertions that incoming messages are copyable or droppable.

 ### Capabilities and Addressing